foxapo/unreal-griptask/README.md

 - Active Nameplate is highlighted through the `TargetComponent` callback passed through the `GameplayHUD`. `GameplayHUD` caches the currently active Nameplate.

+- I tried to profile the performance of the Nameplates and there seems to be no performance impact.

 ---